deagustinchristian/Rock-Paper-Scissors/README.md

 # Rock Paper Scissors

 Rock Paper Scissors is an online game made to draw users in using eye catching colors and lets the players try their luck against a computer who chooses its options randomly.
 First to get 5 points wins the match!
-Compete againts friends or family members to see who can beat the computer!
+Compete against friends or family members to see who can beat the computer!
+Do you feel lucky?

 ![Looking good on different devices](https://raw.githubusercontent.com/deagustinchristian/Rock-Paper-Scissors/main/assets/images/readme%20images/Responsive%20design%20image.jpeg)